Correlation Between Rational Strategic and Rational Dividend

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Rational Dividend Capture are ranked lower than 1 (%) of all funds and portfolios of funds over the last 90 days.
+Over the last 90 days Rational Dividend Capture has generated negative risk-adjusted returns adding no value to fund investors.
 In spite of fairly strong basic indicators, Rational Dividend is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Rational Strategic and Rational Dividend Volatility Contrast